EMAIL US BELOW TO ORDER OR GET A SHIPPING QUOTE

 The Redfoot tortoise is full of personality and my favorite tortoise.
 These beautiful 10-12 inch Adult female Redfoot tortoise would make a good addition to a breeding group or simply just a great pet.

 These beautiful juvenile Eastern Hermanns tortoises are about 5 inches and would make a great pet or start to your own breeding group.
 The Eastern Hermanns typically reaches a size of 6-7 inches.
 Males and females available.

 Pictured above you can see the size difference between a hatchling next to a well started hatchling.
 These 4 month old Redfoots are well past the fragile stages that can come along with a newborn hatchling.

 6 inch very well started Aldabra tortoises.
 They are not fresh hatchlings! over year old and well past the fragile hatchling stage.
 Perfect shell, no irregular scutes.
 They’ve put on some nice growth and size.
 These tortoise are second the largest tortoise in the world.
 Second to the Galapagos tortoise.

-The Vietnamese Elongated tortoise is a South East Asian species.
+These well started hatchlings are almost 4 months old.
+The Elongated tortoise is a South East Asian species.
 They are considered a medium size tortoise and reach lengths of 12-14 inches.
-However this locality of Elongated from Vietnam are known to stay smaller 8-10 inches.
-The diet is also similar to the Redfoot tortoise.
-A very cool species and not widely offered by many reptile breeders and stores.
+The diet and husbandry is also similar to that of the Redfoot tortoise.
+A very cool and unrecognized species that’s not widely offered by many reptile breeders and stores.